TANTRA & ITS ARTIFACTS

 When studying Tantra (or South-Asian culture in general) one often comes across the term: “Trialokya” (i.e. three worlds).
 Comparable to what Vedantins describe as the five kośas, this threefold model represents the corresponding environmental states of causation, the fluctuation from the formless precursor to the material manifestation itself.

-As Tej Raina so elegantly puts it: Trika (i.e. triad) holds that Anuttara (i.e. totality) is expressed completely through its three aspects of Śiva, Śakti and Nara (i.e. that which is, that which gives rise to and that which is raised).
+As Tej Raina so elegantly puts it: Trika (i.e. triad) holds that Anuttara (i.e. totality) is expressed completely through its three aspects of Śiva, Śakti and Nara (i.e. that which is, that which gives rise to and that which is raised: one God, three aspects).
 To offer a practical analogy: cream and churn are that which is, the force that drives the churn is that which gives rise to and the butter is what has risen.
+Tantra is not polytheistic.
+It is mono-pantheistic, which means there is no subject, object or place where God does not exist.
 And, while all the deities of the six sect system of Shanmata are thoroughly revered in Tantra, nowhere is the afore mentioned trilateral play of existence and causation more apparent than in the stories and renderings which describe the familial relations of Śiva, his wife Pārvatī and their sons Gaṇapatī and/or Kārttikēya.
 As a matter of fact, the list of subtle intricacies implied within the sport of these deific matrimonial tales is nothing less than daunting.
 I shall try my best to highlight some of the main points of interest.

 As stated, what is generally being referenced when we consider the paternal interactions of Śiva and Śakti is the manifestation of a primordial infinite subtle-causality (i.e. Turīyatītā, beyond Anahata Nada) to the finite universe we tend to experience day to day -- a system where pure-consciousness precedes the material.
 Mind (i.e. Śiva) being concentrated enough to be considered causal-energy (i.e. Śakti) and casual-energy being concentrated enough to be considered matter (i.e. their offspring).
 Presented as a tightknit family one of the first points we can ascertain from this trifecta is that these states are never independent of one another, they have an out-and-out “Brady Bunch” like closeness going on and they always will; even when internal conflict ensues their heritable loyalty forever wins the day.